Hartford Public High School

 Hartford Public High School, in Hartford, Connecticut, was founded in 1638.
 It is the second-oldest public secondary school in the United States, after the Boston Latin School.
 It is part of the Hartford Public Schools district.

+The school was originally known as the Latin School.
+It used the name Hartford Grammar School beginning in the 18th century and opened to women and became the Hartford Public High School in 1847.